MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/code-samples.md

 ## End to end RAG sample with Azure AI Search Vector Store

-This example is set of two scripts, the first showing the basics of settings up the Azure AI Search Vector Store and the second showing how to create a plugin from it and use that to perform RAG.
+This example is a set of two scripts, the first showing the basics of setting up the Azure AI Search Vector Store and the second showing how to create a plugin from it and use that to perform RAG.

 1. [Explication of the data model and how to setup Azure AI Search for this sample](https://github.com/microsoft/semantic-kernel/blob/main/python/samples/concepts/memory/azure_ai_search_hotel_samples/step_0_data_model.py)
 2. [Creating records, adding vectors, and upserting records in Azure AI Search](https://github.com/microsoft/semantic-kernel/blob/main/python/samples/concepts/memory/azure_ai_search_hotel_samples/step_1_interact_with_the_collection.py)